mcagov/beacons-migration/README.md

 - Run `pipenv run python run_cleansing_rules.py`

 **NOTE: When you run this for the first time macOS cannot verify the client files.
 You will have to open up: System Preferences > Security & Privacy and allow access to the files that cx_Oracle requires**

+## Running the migration

+To run the migration locally copy the .env configuration from the [1Password](https://start.1password.com/open/i?a=WKJEETMC2BAHVAZN37G2IRW54U&v=flhuusyvvrhq3caiuqqxvnlije&i=22vzwp3emjfkhjuxmqzfkzcqtu&h=madetech.1password.com) for the environment you want to run it against.

+### Without Docker :x: :whale:

+Standup a local Oracle DB instance ([information above](#connecting-to-the-oracle-db))

+Ensure `oracle_uri` in  your config (`config.ini`) is set to `localhost`

+Run:
+> pipenv run python migration.py

+### With Docker :white_check_mark: :whale: (:snail:)

+This method requires less set up, but currently it runs very slowly and only gets around 9000 records migrated before it stops.

+Ensure you have authenticated with the AWS ECR registry.
+See the [1Password vault](https://start.1password.com/open/i?a=WKJEETMC2BAHVAZN37G2IRW54U&v=flhuusyvvrhq3caiuqqxvnlije&i=nrufqva6ejfjljzji4xnvulpj4&h=madetech.1password.com) for more information.

+Run:
+> ./run-migration.sh

 ## Running Unit Tests